 Even a camera can be a needless distraction.
 But, a great, ghostly photo confirms that something unusual was going on at the haunted location.

 Generally, if a site is actively haunted, a lot can happen suddenly, all at once.
-As a beginning ghost hunter, it’s easy to become overwhelmed.
+As a beginning ghost hunter, it’s easy to feel overwhelmed or even frightened.

 (That’s true for experienced ghost hunters, too.
 I was baffled by conflicting evidence at The Myrtles Plantation.
 Bizarre events at the Falstaff Experience disoriented me, too.)

 Even the most stoic ghost hunter can become startled when unexpected physical phenomena occur.

 What’s worse that being startled by unexpected phenomena…?